garcgabe/HipHop-Analysis-Project/README.md

         select * from albums where album_name in (select album_name from albums group by 1
         having count(album_name) = 2)

-- you can just dump all the songs into SQL for now. if there happen to be duplicates based on explicit/clean, we can add SQL logic to clean it up. just dump it all there for now and use SQL to filter and slice

 - there are many song duplicates
 ---- they may be same song name, diff artist, same song name, same artist, diff album, and these have different song_uris, so may have to create some logic that aggregates the songs if they're on different albums.